Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Maps of Districts 1-8

-Council is composed of 7-8 professional members elected by their peers from provincial districts defined by the College By-laws.
+The Board is composed of 7-8 profesional directors elected by their peers from provincial districts defined by the College By-laws.
 The Lieutenant Governor in Council appoints 5-7 public members.

 Term of Office

-Elected members hold their positions for approximately three years, and may serve up to three terms (to a maximum of nine consecutive years).
+Elected professional directors hold their positions for approximately three years, and may serve up to three terms, to a maximum of nine consecutive years.

 Time Commitment

-Council meets 3-4 times per year.
-Members of Council also serve on various statutory committees.
-The number of committee meetings per year vary according to the workload of the Committee.
-In addition to the time spent preparing for meetings, Council members should expect to spend an average of 10 days participating in CDO meetings each year.
+The Board meets 3-4 times per year.
+Board Directors also serve on various statutory committees.
+The number of committee meetings per year vary according to the workload of the committee.
+In addition to the time spent preparing for meetings, Board Directors should expect to spend an average of 10 days participating in CDO meetings each year.

-Council and committee meetings take place at the CDO office in Toronto and occasionally by teleconference.
+Board and committee meetings generally take place virtually via teleconference, and occasionally in-person at the CDO office in Toronto.

-Council members are reimbursed for all reasonable travel and accommodation expenses and they receive an honorarium for their time commitment.
-Professional members are reimbursed by the CDO.
-Public members are reimbursed by the government.
+Board Directors are reimbursed for all reasonable travel and accommodation expenses and they receive an honorarium for their time commitment.
+Professional directors are reimbursed by the CDO; while public directors are reimbursed by the government.

-Honoraria and travel expense details for professional members of Council are outlined in Schedules 5 and 6 of the CDO By-laws.
+Honoraria and travel expense details for professional directors of the Board are outlined in Schedules 5 and 6 of the CDO By-laws.

-All members of Council are expected to be effective contributors.
-The desired skills, traits and knowledge of Council members include:
+All board directors are expected to be effective contributors.
+The desired skills, traits and knowledge of Board directors include:

 • the ability to work with a group to make decisions